Hell does not Exist

 Heaven is a Miserable Place When Your Friends and Loved Ones are in Hell

-- Those in Heaven are unaware is anyone in Hell; but then their “happiness” is based on a lie.
+- Those in Heaven are unaware if anyone in Hell; but then their “happiness” is based on a lie.

-- Those in Heaven are aware their loved ones are in Hell, and are happy about it; but these people would be too selfish and cruel to deserve Heaven.
+- Those in Heaven are aware their loved ones are in Hell, and are happy about this; but such people would be too selfish and cruel to deserve Heaven.

-- Those in Heaven are aware their loved ones are in Hell, and are unhappy about it; but if the inhabitants are unhappy, what is the point of Heaven?
+- Those in Heaven are aware their loved ones are in Hell, and are unhappy about this; but if the inhabitants are unhappy, what is the point of Heaven?

-- The Amish rectify this issue by believing that everyone in Heaven is permanently anonymous, which would be lonely.
+- The Amish rectify this issue by believing that everyone in Heaven is permanently anonymous; but this would be lonely.

-Theologians counter-argue that since Heaven and Hell exist in different realms, they experience the flow of time at different rates; Hell just seems like eternity, and those in Heaven are so caught up in the moment that they fail to notice the plight of the damned.
-However, this is pure speculation, and can't guarantee that no one in Heaven would or could mourn for those in Hell.
+Theologians counter-argue that since Heaven and Hell exist in different realms, they experience the passage time at different rates; Hell just seems like eternity, and those in Heaven are so caught up in the moment that they fail to notice the plight of the damned.
+However, this is pure speculation, and it can't guarantee that no one in Heaven would or could mourn for those in Hell.
 This response dodges the question without actually addressing the problem.

 Hell Indicates that God Values Justice Over Mercy

 Hell may be just, but it’s not merciful.
 We usually think of mercy as a relaxation, compromising, or even a contradiction of justice.
 How can divine attributes ever be compromised?
 Justice must discriminate between those who do and do not deserve mercy.
-Christian scriptures clearly state that Hell is a punishment; and counterargument is just playing word games with the different concept of law:
+Christ was explicit that Hell is a punishment, and any counterarguments are just word games based on switching between the two different concepts of law:

-- Positive laws are posited or willed by some man or god.
-Positive laws have changeable and negotiable punishments, which can be influenced by mercy.
+- Positive laws are posited or willed by man or god.
+Positive laws have changeable, negotiable punishments which can be influenced by mercy.

 Hell contradicts God’s mercy for his positive laws, though it is a natural and necessary punishment for being a contrary-to-God kind of person.
 However, since God is the created of all things, these natures, and this dichotomy, were also posited.